- Pittsburgh Post-Gazette

 - parterre box

 Hailed as "a singer to watch" (Washington Post) with a “commanding presence" (Pittsburgh Post-Gazette), Alexandra Loutsion continues to be recognized for her passionate performances and vocal versatility as a rising star on the operatic stage.
 This season, she makes her international debut with Canadian Opera Company singing the Overseer and covering the title role in Strauss’ Elektra.
 She will also debut with New Orleans Opera as the title role of Puccini’s Turandot, and she returns to Central City Opera making her role debut as Leonora in Verdi’s Il Trovatore.
+She finishes the season debuting with West Virginia Symphony and Syracuse Symphoria as the Soprano Soloist in Beethoven’s Symphony No. 9.
 Last season, she debuted with San Francisco Opera singing the Overseer in Strauss' Elektra and covered Princess Turandot in Puccini's Turandot.
 She returned to Wolf Trap Opera and Palm Beach Opera in the title role of Puccini’s Tosca, and debuted with Tulsa Opera in the title role of Puccini’s Turandot to great acclaim.

 Recently she added four new roles to her repertoire: the title role of Puccini’s Tosca with Central City Opera, Princess Turandot in Puccini’s Turandot with Pittsburgh Opera, the Foreign Princess in Dvorak's Rusalka with Arizona Opera, and Lady Macbeth in Verdi's Macbeth with Raylynmor Opera.
 She also made her debuts with Palm Beach Opera as Cio-Cio San in Madama Butterfly, and the Fort Wayne Philharmonic singing the title role in Puccini's Tosca.
 She was recently heard as Florencia in Daniel Catan’s Florencia en el Amazonas with Arizona Opera, and made her Wolf Trap Opera debut as Cio-Cio-San in Puccini’s Madama Butterfly to great acclaim.
 She debuted with North Carolina Opera as Donna Anna in Don Giovanni and Dayton Opera as Gertrude in Humperdinck's Hansel and Gretel, She also covered the Lady-in-Waiting in Verdi’s Macbeth with the Chicago Symphony Orchestra under Riccardo Muti.
 Other recent performances have included the title role in Madama Butterfly with Opera on the James, Anna Kennedy in Maria Stuarda with Washington Concert Opera, Sie in Karl Hartmann's Wachsfiguren Kabinett with the Aspen Music Festival, and the leading role of Isabella in Wagner's Das Liebesverbot as part of the Ring Festival LA.